nozaq/terraform-aws-remote-state-s3-backend/README.md

 - Automatically transit non-current versions in S3 buckets to AWS S3 Glacier to optimize the storage cost.
 - Optionally you can set to expire aged non-current versions(disabled by default).
 - Create a DynamoDB table for state locking.
-- Create an IAM policy to allow permissions which Terraform needs.
+- Optionally create an IAM policy to allow permissions which Terraform needs.

 ## Usage

 The module outputs `terraform_iam_policy` which can be attached to IAM users, groups or roles running Terraform.
 This will allow the entity accessing remote state files and the locking table.
+This can optionally be disabled with `terraform_iam_policy_create = false`

 ```hcl
 provider "aws" {